 Matching Wine to Lamb Cuts

 Rack of lamb: The elegant presentation deserves elegant wine.
-This is the time to open that special Bordeaux, aged Barolo, or top-tier Châteauneuf-du-Pape.
+This is the time to open that special Bordeaux, aged Barolo, or top-tier Châteauneuf-du-Pape you’ve been saving.

 Ground lamb: In burgers, meatballs, or kebabs, ground lamb is versatile.
 Mediterranean reds like Monastrell or Greek Xinomavro echo the regional flavors often found in lamb preparations.